 What else is there to mention?
 Well, the fit is excellent, as we’ve come to expect from the BodyFit Pro range.
 It’s a close cut – no surprise given the pro background – but it’s close in all the right places and the fabric used on the sides and shoulders is slightly different to the front, with a bit of extra stretch.
 Just be prepared to move up a size if you want a more generous fit.

 Other features include a flap over the front zip to stop the wind creeping in, laser-cut sleeves that closely hug the arms, and three rear pockets (though there’s no zip pocket, which is a shame).

 Playing up to the BodyFit collection’s pro heritage, Sportful says the Classics jersey is ‘developed and tested with the harsh climate of the Spring Classics in mind’.
 In reality, it’s a thoroughly good jersey for regular riders like you and I, through spring, autumn and quite possibly (depending where you live) summer.
-We'd like to see a zipped pocket and riders also seeking water resistance may be better served by the Fiandre collection, but the Classics jersey's lightweight, breathable protection makes this an excellent addition to the Sportful range.
+We'd like to see a zipped pocket and riders also seeking water resistance may be better served by the most versatile Fiandre collection, but the Classics jersey's lightweight, breathable protection makes this an excellent if niche addition to the Sportful range.

 Lightweight protection for cool conditions